krzentner/language-world/data/gpt-3.5-turbo/goal_py_md/reach-wall-1.py.md

 # reach-wall: reach to the target location with a short wall in the way
-# def reach_wall(robot):
+def reach_wall(robot):
     # Steps:
-    #  1. Check if there is a wall
+    #  1. Move gripper to the left side of the wall
-    #  2. If there is a wall, move above the wall
+    #  2. Move gripper up until it clears the wall
-    #  3. Move towards the target location
+    #  3. Move gripper towards the target
-    #  4. Move down to the target location
+    # First, move the gripper to the left side of the wall.

-    # Check if there is a wall
-    if check("there is a wall between the robot's gripper and the target location"):
+    if check("the robot's gripper is not left of the wall"): robot.move_gripper("left of the wall")
-        # If there is a wall, move above it
+    # Next, move the gripper up until it clears the wall.
-        robot.move_gripper("above the wall")
+    if check("the robot's gripper is not clearing the wall"): robot.move_gripper("above the wall")

-    # Move towards the target location
+    # Finally, move the gripper towards the target.
-    robot.move_gripper("near the target location")

-    # Move down to the target location
-    robot.move_gripper("at the target location")
+    if check("the robot's gripper is not near reach target"): robot.move_gripper("near the reach target")